leslieroca/Data-Visualization/README.md

 $ python3

->>> import matplotlib
+import matplotlib
->>>

-If you don’t see any error messages, then matplotlib is installed on your system, and you can move on to the next section.
+If you don’t see any error messages, just ">>>", then matplotlib is installed on your system, and you can move on to the next section.